[Okayama] The hot topic of Kasaoka Ramen! We visited six popular local ramen shops

 TEL: 0866-63-4422

-At Menya Harure, a ramen shop in Kamogata, Asakuchi City, you can enjoy Kasaoka ramen (salt) without soy sauce.
-According to the shop owner, this is the only shop that serves salty Kasaoka ramen!
+At Menya Hare, a ramen shop in Kamogata, Asakuchi City, you can actually enjoy Kasaoka ramen (salt) without soy sauce.
+According to the shop staff, this is the only shop that serves salt-flavored Kasaoka ramen!

-My first time eating salty Kasaoka ramen.
-Since the soup is light, you can really taste the flavor of the chicken.
-You can feel the deep wheat flavor of the noodles, and it's delicate and delicious!
+This was my first time trying salt-flavored Kasaoka ramen.
+The soup is light, so the umami of the chicken really shines through.
+You can really taste the wheat flavor of the noodles, which is delicate and delicious!

-For dessert, the fresh monaka ice cream from Patisserie Ciel, a nearby sweets shop, is refreshing.
+For dessert, try the refreshing fresh monaka ice cream from the nearby confectionery shop, Patisserie Ciel.

-Closed: Mondays and Tuesdays (open if Monday is a holiday)
+Closed: Mondays and Tuesdays (open if Monday is a public holiday)

 TEL: 0865-44-8114

-This is a shop right next to Kasaoka Station that has a wide selection of Japanese sake and where you can enjoy Kasaoka's seafood.
-Koji pickled live shrimp caught in Kasaoka is a masterpiece that has been passed down from generation to generation.
-The spicy and plump shrimp was delicious and went well with the Japanese sake.
+This restaurant, located close to Kasaoka Station, offers a Toyotomi selection of sake and the delicious seafood of Kasaoka .
+Their koji-marinated live shrimp caught in Kasaoka is a delicacy that has been passed down through generations.
+The spicy, plump shrimp paired perfectly with the sake.

 Business hours: 17:30-22:00